hoduche/alfeios/README.md

   including the inside of zip, tar, gztar, bztar and xztar compressed files
 - Contents are identified by their hash-code, type (file or directory) and size
-- It saves three files in the root directory:
+- It saves three files tagged with the current time in a .alfeios folder in the root directory:
     - A listing.json file that is a dictionary: content -> list of paths
     - A tree.json.file that is a dictionary: path -> content (the listing.json dual)